LWJGL/lwjgl3/doc/notes/3.2.0.md

 - Core: `MemoryUtil.MemoryAllocationReport` now also returns the address of the memory allocation.
 - NanoVG: Parameters `windowWidth`/`windowHeight` of the `nvgBeginFrame` function changed to `float`.

+#### Known Issues

+- vma: The native library is not initialized automatically.
+    * Workaround: call `Class.forName("org.lwjgl.util.vma.LibVma")` before using the VMA bindings.